BenjaminShinar/Books-Resources/c++ Weekly/Episodes.md

 [RPG in C++20 Project: Major Updates!](https://youtu.be/IWEdaC9evBc)

 status update for the rpg game with new feature.\
-running on a commador emulator.
+running on a commodore emulator.

 optimization passes, we see the differences between different levels of optimization, in execution and size. ascii vs pscii(?spelling?) \
 AVR architecture processor? \